 Although, you could still buy life insurance policies in the name of your homemaker spouse.

-iSelect Star Term Plan - Term Insurance for Housewives
+iSelect Smart360 Term Plan - Term Insurance for Housewives

 One of the conditions that you will face often while insuring your homemaker spouse is that you need to have term insurance from the same insurer.
-Other term policies, like iSelect Star Term Plan from Canara HSBC Oriental Bank of Commerce Life Insurance, allow you to include your spouse in the same plan.
+Other term policies, like iSelect Smart360 Term Plan from Canara HSBC Life Insurance, allow you to include your spouse in the same plan.

-Here are the salient features of the iSelect Star term plan, and how joint life cover helps:
+Here are the salient features of the iSelect Smart360 Term Plan, and how joint life cover helps: